dev4press/gd-forum-manager-for-bbpress/readme.txt

 * Quick Edit also available from the single topic pages

 = Developers Friendly =
-* Ability to register new actions for edit and bulk edit
+* The ability to register new actions for edit and bulk edit
-* Ability to override existing actions for additional control
+* The ability to override existing actions for additional control

 = Log changes into Database =
-GD Forum Manager supports logging of editing events into database with the use of 'coreActivity' plugin, and it is highly recommended to install and use coreActivity.
+GD Forum Manager supports logging of editing events into a database with the use of 'coreActivity' plugin, and it is highly recommended to install and use coreActivity.

-Log all edit and bulk edit events into database with the free plugin: [coreActivity Plugin](https://wordpress.org/plugins/coreactivity/), supporting over 120 events and more than 10 popular WordPress plugins.
+Log all edit and bulk edit events into a database with the free plugin: [coreActivity Plugin](https://wordpress.org/plugins/coreactivity/), supporting over 120 events and more than 10 popular WordPress plugins.
 GD Forum Manager related events will be logged and available for later analysis.

 = bbPress Plugin Versions =
-GD Forum Manager supports bbPress 2.6.2 or newer.
-Older bbPress versions are not supported!
+GD Forum Manager supports bbPress 2.6.2 or newer. **Older bbPress versions are not supported!**

 = Home and GitHub =
 * Learn more about the plugin: [GD Forum Manager for bbPress Website](https://plugins.dev4press.com/gd-forum-manager-for-bbpress/)